JustACoderv1/LearningSimplified/README.md

 The website is static, so the website is not entirely functional.

 Only the Python page and About Us page in the Homepage works.
-Also in Python page, Python Introduction in Basics of Python section and boht tests in Tests section work.
+Also in Python page, Python Introduction in Basics of Python section and both tests in Tests section work.